ARM-software/abi-aa/aapcs64/aapcs64.rst

 - The size of an array shall be the size of the base type multiplied by the number of elements in the array.

-Bit-fields subdivision
+Bit-fields Subdivision
 ^^^^^^^^^^^^^^^^^^^^^^

 A member of an aggregate that is a Fundamental Data Type may be subdivided into bit-fields; if there are unused portions of such a member that are sufficient to start the following member at its Natural Alignment then the following member may use the unallocated portion.
-For the purposes of calculating the alignment of the aggregate the type of the member shall be the Fundamental Data Type upon which the bit-field is based. [#aapcs64-f6]_ The layout of bit-fields within an aggregate is defined by the appropriate language binding.
+For the purposes of calculating the alignment of the aggregate the type of the member shall be the Fundamental Data Type upon which the bit-field is based [#aapcs64-f6]_.
+The layout of bit-fields within an aggregate is defined by the appropriate language binding.

 Homogeneous Aggregates
 ^^^^^^^^^^^^^^^^^^^^^^

-An Homogeneous Aggregate is a Composite Type where all of the Fundamental Data Types of the members that compose the type are the same.
+A Homogeneous Aggregate is a Composite Type where all of the Fundamental Data Types of the members that compose the type are the same.
 The test for homogeneity is applied after data layout is completed and without regard to access control or other source language restrictions.
 Note that for short-vector types the fundamental types are 64-bit vector and 128-bit vector; the type of the elements in the short vector does not form part of the test for homogeneity.

-An Homogeneous Aggregate has a Base Type, which is the Fundamental Data Type of each Member.
+A Homogeneous Aggregate has a Base Type, which is the Fundamental Data Type of each Member.
 The overall size is the size of the Base Type multiplied by the number uniquely addressable Members; its alignment will be the alignment of the Base Type.

 Homogeneous Floating-point Aggregates (HFA)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An Homogeneous Floating-point Aggregate (HFA) is an Homogeneous Aggregate with a Fundamental Data Type that is a Floating-Point type and at most four uniquely addressable members.
+A Homogeneous Floating-point Aggregate (HFA) is a Homogeneous Aggregate with a Fundamental Data Type that is a Floating-Point type and at most four uniquely addressable members.

 Homogeneous Short-Vector Aggregates (HVA)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An Homogeneous Short-Vector Aggregate (HVA) is an Homogeneous Aggregate with a Fundamental Data Type that is a Short-Vector type and at most four uniquely addressable members.
+A Homogeneous Short-Vector Aggregate (HVA) is a Homogeneous Aggregate with a Fundamental Data Type that is a Short-Vector type and at most four uniquely addressable members.

 Pure Scalable Types (PSTs)
 --------------------------